New generative design practices

 However, straight face, machinable/ moldable shapes are not required any more with 3D printing.
 Much more biological shapes can be created like bone lattices.

-Using the technology found in the nature is possible by either copying what can be seen on plants in animal bodies.
+Using the technology found in Nature is possible by either copying what can be seen on plants in animal bodies.
 But more dramatically, ground up designs can be achieved by reproducing the evolution process described by Darwin at an accelerated pace.
 This is called generative design.
 The idea is to start from functional constraints and grow parts according to specific senarios, then test/ compare the converging designs.
 The most appropriate design/ the one fulfilling the design criteria the best will be chosen.

 The parts created with this process end up being remarkably "biological' in their shape.
 The benefits are mostly on weight saving for a given load baring.